-Blackboard Achieve enables institutions’ academic leaders inform strategy and policy in online learning by surfacing actionable insights into student engagement, instructor presence and student performance at department and institution levels, and highlights the factors that align with academic performance.
+Blackboard Achieve enables institutions’ academic leaders to inform strategy and policy in online learning by surfacing actionable insights into student engagement, instructional practices and student performance at department and institution levels, and highlights the factors that align with academic performance.

 Reports start with tabs that represent different considerations of data in the report.
-For example, tabs in the Instructional Activity and Presence report include Class Size, Course Access, Grading and Assessment, and so on.
+For example, tabs in the Instructional Practices report include Class Size, Course Access, Grading and Assessment, and so on.

-Each tab in the report has filters to refine the data for more specific results by institutional hierarchy, terms, data range, and course information.
-By default the report shows all data for the institutional data set.
+Each tab in the report has filters to refine the data for more specific results by institutional hierarchy nodes, terms, date range, and course information.
+By default, the report shows all data for the institutional data set.

 - Institutional Hierarchy Node: As configured in your Blackboard Learn Institutional Hierarchy.
 Only nodes with at least one course associated with it appear in this list.
 Each level of the hierarchy is separated with "II" between them.

 - Course Term: As configured in your LMS.
 Only terms with at least one course associated with it appear in this list.
 Courses that are not associated with any term are grouped under the ‘No term’ option.

 - Date Filter Type: Choose between the course start or creation date.

 - Course Name: As configured in your LMS.
 You can select more than one.

 - Course ID: As configured in your LMS.
 You can select more than one.